 “They say wherever you walk in Dresden, you’re walking over the bones of those who were incinerated in the bombing,” punctuated Danilo.

 I don’t think we appreciate how far Germany has come since those darkest chapters of the 20th Century.
 Living and traveling in Germany today, it’s practically inconceivable to me that this place I happily call home remained a dark spot on the globe through the early days of my life.
 Even the simplest of life’s pleasures are now back in Dresden.
 Namely, good alcohol.

 Dresden is not the epicenter of German beer culture, but you could’ve told me it was after visiting Watzke Brauhaus in nearby Pieschen.
-Watzke has the feel of any other German brewery I’ve visited.
-Warm lighting, hearty meals, and a 19th Century ambiance in its wooden construction.
-The beer is what changes the most from region to region.
-This is Pilsen territory, which is all well and good, but the waitress gave me an Alt Pieschner after I asked for a recommendation.
-It had an amber body with a hint of the hops I had been missing from the States.
-It was, I decided immediately, my favorite beer I’d had yet in Germany.
+Watzke had the feel of any other German brewery I’ve visited.
+Warm lighting, hearty meals, and

 A Watzke employee met us for a tour of the brewery.
 Our conversation quickly turned away from technical functionality and towards the brewery’s survival through the GDR days.
 The communists weren’t ideologically opposed to beer, but they weren’t very good at making it.